goldieswx/node-mcu-connect/README.md

 A primitive end goal is to drive an I/O as output to a logical level (up or down).
 IOs are implemented on what is called an extension (see the hardware overview for more details).

-The controller (see /controller , Javascript based) handles this the following way :
+To handle this, use the controller framework  :
 ```
   $('my-io').enable();  // sets my-io to logical high.
 ```